William A. Bablitch

-William Albert Bablitch (March 1, 1941 – February 16, 2011) was a politician, jurist, and lawyer from Wisconsin.
-He served in the Wisconsin State Senate from 1972 to 1983, and on the Wisconsin Supreme Court from 1983 to 2003.
+William Albert Bablitch (March 1, 1941 – February 16, 2011) was an American lawyer, politician, and jurist from Stevens Point, Wisconsin.
+He served as a justice of the Wisconsin Supreme Court for 20 years, from 1983 to 2003.
+Earlier, he served nine years in the Wisconsin Senate, and was the Democratic majority leader from 1976 to 1982.

+Biography

 Bablitch was born in Stevens Point, Wisconsin, and graduated from Pacelli High School in 1959.
 He studied at the University of Wisconsin–Stevens Point and received a bachelor's degree from the University of Wisconsin–Madison in 1963.
-He served in the Peace Corps for two years before earning a law degree from the University of Wisconsin Law School in 1968 and a master of laws degree in the appellate process from the University of Virginia School of Law in 1987.
-Bablitch was married to Wisconsin Court of Appeals Judge Martha Bablitch.
-They divorced in 1978.
+He served in the Peace Corps for two years before earning a law degree from the University of Wisconsin Law School in 1968.

 Bablitch served as Portage County district attorney from 1969 to 1972 and served in the Wisconsin State Senate from 1972 to 1983 and was a Democrat.
 He was elected to the Wisconsin Supreme Court in 1983 and reelected in 1993.
+While serving his first term on the Wisconsin Supreme Court, Bablitch earned a master of laws degree in the appellate process from the University of Virginia School of Law in 1987.

-Bablitch retired at the end of his term July 31, 2003.
-He was a part-time partner at the law firm of Michael Best & Friedrich LLP in Madison.
-He died in Hawaii.
+Bablitch retired at the end of his second ten-year term on July 31, 2003.
+He subsequently worked as a part-time advising partner at the law firm of Michael Best & Friedrich LLP in Madison, Wisconsin.
+In retirement, he spent his winters in Hawaii, and died there on February 16, 2011, after a long battle with cancer.

+Personal life and family

+William Bablitch was one of four children born to Albert and Marguerite (née Mann) Bablitch.
+William's brother, Stephen E. Bablitch, was also a prominent Wisconsin attorney and became the first secretary of the Wisconsin Department of Corrections.

+William Bablitch married Martha Jean Virtue on January 27, 1968, in Ypsilanti, Michigan.
+They met while both were attending the University of Wisconsin Law School.
+Martha, afterwards known as Martha Bablitch, went on to become a judge of the Wisconsin Court of Appeals.
+They had one daughter before divorcing in 1978.
+Bablitch subsequently remarried, and was survived by his second wife, Ann Milne.